BNTFryingPan/ssbu-music-player/README.md

 # Planned Features
 Checked off boxes are currntly being worked on

+- [ ] Support for mac and linux (currently windows only, although might work on other platforms)
 - [ ] Improved Twitch Integration
     - [ ] Song Request from YouTube with custom requirements (view count, like:dislike ratio, duration, etc.)
     - [ ] Vote skipping songs